 Dr Ben Grafton completed his Master of Psychology (Clinical) in 2010, and his Doctor of Philosophy in 2014, both at the University of Western Australia.
-He has worked with clients of all ages, and has experience helping individuals to better manage and overcome difficulties with anxiety, depression, alcohol and other drugs, stress, low self-esteem, and interpersonal relationships.
+He works with clients aged from 16 years and older, and has experience helping individuals to better manage and overcome difficulties with anxiety, depression, alcohol and other drugs, stress, low self-esteem, and interpersonal relationships.
 In addition to working in private practice, Ben holds an academic position at the University of Western Australia’s School of Psychological Science.
 His research has been published extensively in international journals, and he has authored multiple book chapters.
 Ben is registered with the Australian Health Practitioner Regulation Agency, the Psychology Board of Australia, and he is a registered Medicare provider.

 Alison is a Clinical Psychologist who has been practicing since 2006.
 She has completed a Doctor in Psychology (Clinical) and has experience working in several Child & Adolescent Mental Health Services in Melbourne and Perth, as well as adult mental health services.
 Alison works with children, youth and adults.
 She has specialist skills in youth mental health, as well as in complex trauma, psychosis and OCD.